-Costco is known as a low-price leader, but as the big box landscape becomes more and more competitive, it’s getting harder to find unbeatable deals.
-Despite this, Costco still has some major purchasing power, which helps them keep costs ultra-low.
-We did some digging and found 15 things that you should always buy at Costco.
-In fact, Costco’s prices are so good they might just pay for the price of your membership.
+Costco is known as a low-price leader, but as the big-box landscape becomes more and more competitive, it’s getting harder to find unbeatable deals.
+Despite this, Costco still has some major purchasing power, which helps it keep costs ultra-low.
+These 15 things on the list are items that you should always buy at Costco if you’re looking to save.

 Organic Peanut Butter

-Costco price: 29 cents an ounce
+Costco price: 21 cents an ounce

-Amazon price: 93 cents an ounce
+Amazon price: 53 cents an ounce

-Costco is one of the top organic grocers in the country and members flock to the big box store to save money on quality organic groceries.
+Costco is one of the top organic grocers in the country and members flock to the big-box store to save money on quality organic groceries.

 “Oftentimes, people think that organic eating is well out of their budget,” said Kathlena, aka The Allergy Chef.
 “However, what many people may not know is that Costco, through their Kirkland Signature brand, has made organic eating very affordable.”

 Organic Maple Syrup

-Costco price: 53 cents an ounce
+Costco price: 39 cents an ounce

 Walmart price: 69 cents an ounce